ibi-group/otp-middleware/docs/trip-monitoring.md

 Other notifications are discussed in [Notifications to Companions/Observers](live-tracking.md#notifications-to-companionsobservers).

-Trip notifications are sent using the channels set in `OtpUser.notificationChannel`, which is a combination of `EMAIL`, `SMS`, `PUSH` defined in enum `OtpUser.Notification`. `HAPTIC` is reserved for mobile app use and is not handled by OTP-middleware.
+Trip notifications are sent using the channels set in `OtpUser.notificationChannel`, which is a combination of `OtpUser.Notification.EMAIL`, `SMS`, and `PUSH` enum members. `HAPTIC` is reserved for mobile app use.
 The notification language/locale is set in `OtpUser.preferredLocale` at the time notifications are sent.

 Message templates in [Freemarker](https://freemarker.apache.org/) format (.ftl files) are provided for each notification channel and each supported language, so that notifications are formatted to fit the receiving device.
+The templates can accommodate multiple notifications from a single run of `CheckMonitoredTrip` into a single message.

 ###  Email notifications

 Email notifications are sent with [Sparkpost (now known as Bird Email)](https://bird.com/en/resources/blog/sparkpost-is-now-bird-email).
 The destination email is the email a user entered when creating an OTP-middleware account using Auth0.
-It is recommended to verify the email address by having users open a link sent to them by Auth0 (`Auth0Users.resendVerificationEmail` method).
+It is recommended to verify the email address by sending users an Auth0 verification link they can open (`Auth0Users.resendVerificationEmail` method).
 OTP-middleware uses Auth0 login data to extract the user's email and does not store it.

 The email configuration parameters are as follows: